Membership of the CoM

 Koshila is a Senior Lecturer and Coordinator of the postgraduate courses in clinical education in the Prideaux Centre for Research at Health Professions Education, Flinders University.
 She is an experienced qualitative researcher and her research interests include professional learning/faculty development, curriculum and pedagogy, and the use of theory in health professions education research.
 Koshila is also a Fellow of ANZAHPE.

-Margo Brewer currently holds the ANZAHPE Committee of Management portfolio of Treasurer, which involves oversight of the financial management of the organisation.
+Margo Brewer currently holds the ANZAHPE Committee of Management portfolio of Interprofessional Education.
 Margo is an Associate Professor in the School of Occupational Therapy, Social Work and Speech Pathology at Curtin University in Western Australia.
 Her research interests include interprofessional education, resilience, managing underperforming students and feedback.

 Joy Rudland is the Director Education Development and Staff Support Unit (EDSSU) at Otago Medical School, New Zealand, and is responsible for the co-ordination of the Education Advisers' Otago Medical School role and sits on the MB ChB Curriculum Committee and other committees in an educational advisory capacity.
 Joy began her Medical Education career, over 20 years ago, at Dundee Centre for Medical Education.
 She has been a member of ANZAHPE since moving to New Zealand 14 years ago.

 Jo was elected to the CoM in July 2020.
 Her current role as Associate Dean of student Affairs and Service quality and Curriculum lead for the Bond Medical Program enables her to work with key stakeholders within the tertiary and health service sector.